 After sorting out our excursion bookings, it was time to head to our cabin and find out where we were to spend the next 4 nights.
 We had purposefully packed really lightly and only had carry-on luggage with us so as soon as we found our room we could unpack, shower and change (It’s Durban!!) without having to wait for our luggage to be delivered to our room.

-To our surprise our cabin was great!
-It was compact and neat and definitely not as small as I had been lead to believe cruise cabins are.
+To our surprise our MSC Sinfonia suite was great!
+It was compact and neat, but definitely not as small as I had been lead to believe cruise cabins are.
 There was room to walk around the queen sized bed and enough space to keep our bags on the floor or a cupboard and draws to unpack our clothes into.
 There was a TV and mini-bar and a few surfaces to put NB items as well as two bedside tables and there was a tiny bathroom with a toilet, basin and shower that was quite an interesting experience!
 All in all it was super comfortable and really private.
 I had expected that I would hardly spend any time in my cabin but during our cruise I loved escaping to our little room and having a nap or watching something on TV or just reading.

-The very best aspect of our room was the balcony with the endless sea view.
+The very best aspect of our MSC Sinfonia room was the balcony with the endless sea view.
 Each morning we opted to order breakfast in our room (something not many cruisers realise is actually included in your package and not an additional cost) Each evening before going to bed we would fill our our breakfast form and leave it hanging on our door knob.
 The next morning, at the specified time, our continental breakfast would arrive – croissants, pain au chocolat, orange juice, yogurt and fruit, coffee or tea.
 It was the ideal way to start a slow morning about a ship – watching the waves and feeling the warm breeze on your face while sipping on a hot drink in your pajamas!
 THIS is the way to do breakfast on board.
 No bun fights at the buffet for me!

-Top Tip: Order breakfast in to your room each morning by completing the form located in your room and avoid the queues and crowds at the buffet!
+Top Tip: Order breakfast to your room each morning by completing the form located in your room and avoid the queues and crowds at the buffet!

-It was also a lovely spot to enjoy a glass of chilled champagne and a few chocolates to celebrate us or to spend a quiet evening watching an electric storm over the wild ocean while everyone else was elsewhere – both of which are beautiful memories of this trip!
+Our balcony was also a lovely spot to enjoy a glass of chilled champagne and a few chocolates to celebrate us or to spend a quiet evening watching an electric storm over the wild ocean while everyone else was elsewhere – both of which are beautiful memories of this trip!

 Then we headed up to the deck to discover the pool area… 3 different pools/ water play areas are available and these were already being well utilised by the kids on board!

 Cruising is kid paradise!
-Besides the great water play area on the top deck there are also 5 amazing kid areas all targeted to various age groups.
+Besides the great water play area on the MSC Sinfonia top deck there are also 5 amazing kid areas all targeted to various age groups.
 A baby group for the under 3’s, a 3 – 6 group, a 7 – 12 group, a 12 – 14 group and a 15 plus group.
 Each is hosted in a separate area on board with qualified childminders overseeing the entertainment programme and fun activities.
 We didn’t take our kids with us on this trip (as the invite was during the school term) but I know my kids would have loved it!

 Not to mention the endless FREE pizza on offer almost 24 hours a day!
 Another major bonus about cruising with kids is that they actually cruise for free if they are under 18 and traveling with 2 adults – that means all their accommodation, food and entertainment on board is absolutely free which is incredible value as a family holiday.